ainalain/react-redux-route-planner/README.md

 ## Demo
 https://ainalain.github.io/react-redux-route-planner

-*Please note that the project is in progress, so there are bugs in demo.*
+*Please note that the project was written in 5 days, so there is room for improvement.*

 ## Technologies used